BjornKennethHolmstrom/CosmicSyncCore/README.md

 ## License

-This project is licensed under the [appropriate license] - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under a custom license - see the [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgments